Jaipur Literature Festival: 2020

 The Jaipur Literature Festival 2020 took place at the royal Diggi Palace from 23 to 27 January 2020.
 Around 300 speakers attended the Festival.

 2021

 The Jaipur Literature Festival 2021 took place Virtual edition from 19 to 28 February 2021.
 Around 200 speakers are scheduled to attend the Festival.

 2022

-The 2022 edition of the festival will take place between January 28 to February 1.
-The Festival will host over 250 speakers, writers, thinkers, politicians, journalists and popular cultural icons representing 21 Indian and international languages as well as major awards such as the Nobel, the Booker Prize, the Pulitzer Prize and the Sahitya Akademi Award.
+The 2022 edition of the festival took place between 28 January and 1 February.
+The Festival hosted 250 speakers, writers, thinkers, politicians, journalists and popular cultural icons representing 21 Indian and international languages as well as major awards such as the Nobel, the Booker Prize, the Pulitzer Prize and the Sahitya Akademi Award.